angiedickson24/ticket-lifecycle/README.md

 </p>
 <br />
 <p>
-After getting more information, it turns out the charger was broken so this is a relatively easy fix, we can set the SLA to Sev-B and once we get someone to find a new charger and verify that the laptop can be powered on, we can close the ticket.
+After learning the charger was broken, we can set the SLA to "Sev-B" since it's an easy fix.
+Once a new charger is found and the laptop powers on, we can close the ticket.

 </p>

 <p>
-Working through tickets takes a bit digging but asking the right questions and knowing who to escalate the ticket to can help immensely.
+Working through tickets requires some investigation, but asking the right questions and knowing when to escalate makes a big difference.
 </p>